cgogn/cgogn.github.io/index.md

 );
 ```

-Note that if a new degree 5 vertex is inserted into the map, it will not be part of a cache that has been built before.
+<p class="warning"> Note that if a new degree 5 vertex is inserted into the map, it will not be part of a cache that has been built before. </p>

-Note also that if any cell stored in the cache is deleted from the map, the cache is invalid and any subsequent traversal with this `CellCache` will fail.
+<p class="warning"> Note also that if any cell stored in the cache is deleted from the map, the cache is invalid and any subsequent traversal with this `CellCache` will fail. </p>

-A common usage of `CellCache` is with algorithms that insert new cells into the traversed map.
-Indeed, without such a mechanism, the newly inserted cells would be traversed resulting in a possible infinite loop.
-In the following example, all existing edges of the map are cut by inserting a new vertex:
+The "snapshot" property of the `CellCache` can be particularly exploited within algorithms that insert new cells during the traversal of the map.
+Indeed, without such a mechanism, the newly inserted cells could also be traversed resulting in a possible infinite loop.
+In the following example, all the edges of the map are cut by inserting a new vertex.
+Only the edges that existed at the moment the cache was built are considered:
 ```c++
 // given a CMap2 map
 CMap2::CellCache cache(map);